techmyth/techmyth.github.io/content/posts/homelab-veeam-vbr-doc-with-asbuiltreport.en.md

 I took on the task of developing yet another report, yes yet another one 🤣 and it is related to the documentation of `Veeam Backup & Replication` implementations in specific for version `12+` onwards.
 This report is based on the AsBuildReport `framework` which is a project created by [Tim Carman](https://www.asbuiltreport.com/).

-The source code of the report can be found in Github here I leave the link so you can see the scope of the project.
+The source code of the report can be found in GitHub here I leave the link so you can see the scope of the project.

 - <https://github.com/AsBuiltReport/AsBuiltReport.Veeam.VBR>